-1.1.
-RIGHT TO ENTER - ENTRY FEES
+1.2.
+RIGHT TO ENTER

-Each member country, which is up to date with the payments of its dues to the EBL is authorized to enter one team in the Junior series, one team in the Schools series and one team in the Girls series of the Championships.
-Countries must have paid the entry fee and be up to date with payment of dues to the EBL before they can participate in the Championships.
+Each member NBO, being up-to-date with the payment of its dues (including the 2009 dues) to the EBL is authorized to enter one team in the Under 26 Open Series, one team in the Under 26 Girls Series and one team in the Under 21 Open Series of the Championships.
+Countries must have paid the entry fee and be up-to-date with the payment of the dues to the EBL before they can participate in the Championships.